Chew Man Fu: Reception

 Chew Man Fu on the TurboGrafx-16 received mostly positive reception from critics, most of which reviewed it as an import title.
 Public reception was also positive; readers of PC Engine Fan voted to give the game a 21.30 out of 30 score, ranking at the number 216 spot in a poll, indicating a popular following.
 Famitsu's four reviewers found the game to not be as "exhilarating" as Bomberman, but noted that the action element was "quite strong".
 French magazine Génération 4 commended its use of passwords to resume progress.
 Joystick's Jean-Marc Demoly gave positive remarks to its visuals for being well-realized, sprite animations, sound and controls.
 Aktueller Software Markt's Sandra Alter also gave positive commentary to the title in regards to its level editor as well as the graphics, controls, technical performance and play value.

 In contrast to other reviewers, Power Play's Martin Gaksch found Chew Man Fu to be too simplistic and felt mixed in regards to its audiovisual presentation.
 In a similar manner, The Games Machine' Warren Lapworth found the game unusual in terms of design but very simple and straightforward.
 Lapworth noted that the two-player mode could be fun and commended the character sprites for being large and "excellently" defined, as well as the oriental-style music and sound effects, but criticized its maze editor for lacking the ability to save levels.
-Tilt's Alain Huyghues-Lacour gave positive remarks to the visuals, animations and sound, but ultimately found the title to be "a little boring in the long run."
+Tilt's Alain Huyghues-Lacour gave positive remarks to the visuals, animations and sound, but ultimately found the title to be "a little boring in the long run".
 TurboPlay's Donn Nauert felt mixed about the game's sound but also gave positive remarks to its graphics and playability.
-AllGame's Shawn Sackenheim found its gameplay to be simple but unique and challenging, and praised the character animations for being "cute and entertaining", as well as the extra game modes and replay value.
-However, Sackenheim criticized both visuals and music for being repetitive.
+AllGame's Shawn Sackenheim found its gameplay to be simple but unique and challenging, and praised the character animations for being "cute and entertaining", as well as the extra game modes and replay value, but criticized both visuals and music for being repetitive.